apache/skywalking/docs/en/concepts-and-designs/scope-definitions.md

 ### SCOPES with `K8S` Prefix

-All metrics starting with `K8S` are derived from monitoring the Access Log in Kubernetes.
+All metrics starting with `K8S` are derived from Kubernetes monitoring by Rover(eBPF agent).

 #### Service, Service Instance and relations

-For all `K8SService`, `K8SInstance`, `K8SServiceRelation` and `K8SServiceInstanceRelation`, they all have the
+For all `K8SService`, `K8SServiceInstance`, `K8SServiceRelation` and `K8SServiceInstanceRelation`, they all have the
 following **package**/**protocol** level metric contents.

 | Name                                | Remarks                                                                                                                                     | Group Key | Type                 |